August 7, 2019

-Don’t Miss an Opportunity to Win a 13-Night Luxury Stay for Two in the Magical Kingdoms of Bhutan and Thailand Valued at $24,800!
+Don’t Miss an Opportunity to Win a 9-Night Luxury Stay for Two in the Magical Kingdom of Bhutan Valued at $18,850!

-In collaboration with the Amankora resort, Kora Tigers Cycling Team (established in 2012) and the Bhutan Foundation have set a goal to raise $250,000 for the Save the Tigers Fund through the Regional Center for Tiger and Cats Research under the auspices of the Ugyen Wangchuck Institute for Conservation and Environmental Research (UWICER), Kingdom of Bhutan.
+In collaboration with the Amankora resort and Kora Tigers Cycling Team, Bhutan Foundation has set a goal to raise $250,000 for the Save the Tigers Initiative.
+The Initiative is being led by the Regional Center for Tiger and Cats Research under the auspices of the Ugyen Wangchuck Institute for Conservation and Environmental Research (UWICER), Kingdom of Bhutan.

 The first 200 donors to make a donation of $268 (268 km X $1 per km) to the Save the Tigers Fund will be entitled to one raffle ticket per $268 donation.
-On September 2, at the end of the 2017 Tour of the Dragon race day, Kora Tigers Cycling Team rider and Country Manager of Amankora, Mr. John Reed, will draw the winning raffle ticket!
+At the end of the 2019 Tour of the Dragon race day, Kora Tigers Cycling Team rider and Country Manager of Amankora, Mr. John Reed, will draw the wnning raffle ticket!

-An 11-night Amankora journey through Bhutan, which includes accommodations in all five Amankora lodges in Paro, Bumthang, Punakha, Gangtey, and Thimphu; all meals, including house wines, spirits, and picnics; private SUV with guide and driver for all touring, day-to-day excursions, and inter-lodge and airport transfers; complimentary laundry; complimentary 60-minute massage per person over the course of the journey; and assistance with visa processing and reservations on Druk Air.
+A 9-night Amankora journey through Bhutan, which includes 2 round trip Business Class tickets on Bhutan’s National Carrier, Druk Air, as well as accommodations in four Amankora lodges in Paro, Punakha, Gangtey, and Thimphu; all meals, including house wines, spirits, and picnics; private SUV with guide and driver for all touring, day-to-day excursions, and inter-lodge and airport transfers; complimentary laundry; complimentary 60-minute massage per person over the course of the journey; and assistance with visa processing and reservations on Druk Air.

 Not included are daily Bhutanese government tourism royalties of $65 per person per day, FIT surcharges of $30 per person per day, visa fee of $40 per person, and Sustainable Tourism Fund fee of $10 per person.
 The package includes economy air passage between Bangkok and Paro; however, the cost of other international and domestic air passage is not included.